 “As a sales leader hiring a new team member, it’s good to treat the early part of the interview like the discovery phase of a cold call.
 You need to find out what’s really driving the candidate.”

 “Ask them - what do they want in their role and future career?
 Are they motivated by training, money, progression or culture?”

 “Focusing on this means you’ll quickly find out if the candidate is a good fit for your company or not.”

 What attributes do you look for in SDR recruiting?

 “Different people have different preferences, but I’m looking for resilience.

-    Often you’ll find this in people who’ve had a bit of a knockback and they’ve had

-    to knuckle down.
+Often you’ll find this in people who’ve had a bit of a knockback and they’ve had to knuckle down.
 That makes a big difference.”

-    “High performance is another thing I’m looking for, and this doesn’t have to be

-    in sales.
-I know someone called Ben Smith who was an incredible ice skater.
-He

-    went on to become a really high-performing sales rep at Reachdesk.
-Excellence in

-    any field usually translates well in sales.”
+“High performance is another thing I’m looking for, and this doesn’t have to be in sales.
+I know someone called Ben Smith, who was an incredible ice skater.
+He went on to become Director of Global Business Development at Reachdesk.
+Excellence in any field usually translates well in sales.”